jcbraz/amazon-sentimental-analysis/README.md

 ## TODO

-- [ ] Cross validation in TF-IDF vectorization & Logistic Regression
+- [x] Cross validation in TF-IDF vectorization & Logistic Regression
-- [ ] Accuracy Improvement
+- [x] Accuracy Improvement
-- [ ] Task Number 14
+- [x] Task Number 14
+- [ ] Check other metrics (F1-score, Precision, Recall)

+#### Side Note: Even if two models have the same overall accuracy, they can make errors on different instances.
+The chi-square test checks whether the distribution of errors is independent for the two models.
+A p-value close to zero suggests that the errors are not distributed independently, meaning the models tend to make errors on different subsets of the data.

 ## Reproduce development environment